ykhadas/copilot-game-typealong/README.md

 Use these refined prompts when interacting with Copilot or asking for help.

 ### Prompt 1 — Tech recommendation
 "I want to create a simple Snake game.
-Which technologies should I use for a fast MVP (HTML5 Canvas, vanilla JS, or a framework)?
+Which technologies should I use for a fast MVP?
 Explain pros/cons briefly."

 ### Prompt 2 — Project structure
 "Show me a concise project structure for an HTML5 Canvas + JavaScript Snake game with brief purpose for each file."